-Often thought of as a wild plant, dog rose has many health benefits that help cure many ailments.
+Often thought of as a wild plant, dog rose –the rose-hips, specifically– has many health benefits that help cure body ailments.

 - Dog rose is a plant native to North Africa, the Middle East and Europe.